10% OFF WITH CODE:

 Boat ventilation systems reduce moisture and humidity and help fresh air circulate belowdecks, lessening the likelihood of mold buildup and other damage to the vessel.
 Most importantly, ventilation plays a vital safety role on boats with enclosed inboard engines.
 What is the purpose of a ventilation system on a boat?
 The main purpose of a Read more ›

-Boating at night comes with particular challenges.
+Updated June 2025 Boating at night comes with particular challenges.
 It’s much harder to see clearly in the dark, and waterways can’t be equipped with the same lampposts and reflective tape that make roads more visible at night.
-That’s why there are regulations in place requiring boats to display navigation lights that make them more visible in the Read more ›
+That’s why there are regulations in place requiring boats to display navigation lights that make them more Read more ›

 September 28, 2022